City of Westminster Cemetery, Hanwell: History

-By the 1840s, the cemeteries of London were full and almost overflowing.
+By the 1840s, the existing churchyards and cemeteries of London were full and almost overflowing.
 The Bayswater Road Cemetery and St Mark's, North Audley Street were under the control of the St. George's Hanover Square Burial Board, who were unable to find a solution until the Metropolitan Interments Act 1850 became law.

 In 1853, the board purchased 12 acres in Hanwell for their exclusive use.
 Robert Jerrard was appointed as architect, who designed the church and administration buildings in a Victorian Gothic revival architecture style.
 Consecrated on 6 July 1854, by the Bishop of London Charles Blomfield, the total cost of cemetery and buildings was £14,741 17s 11d.
 The first interment took place on 2 August 1854.

 In 1883, and additional 11 acres were purchased, making a total size of today of 23 acres.
 In 1889, the cemetery was transferred to the Metropolitan Borough of the City of Westminster.
 The cemetery suffered extensive damage during World War Two, and at the end of the war in Europe a gift was given to the cemetery in the form of the renewal of the chapel's south side stained glass window, depicting a miscellany of some 30 biblical emblems.

 In 1965, the cemetery came under new management in light of local government reorganisation.
 In 1987, the cemetery was one of three that Shirley Porter's Westminster City Council controversially sold to land developers for 15p.
 However, like East Finchley and Mill Hill, it was reacquired by the new City of Westminster in 1990, and renamed at that point as their Hanwell Cemetery.
 The council undertook extensive restoration of the central buildings in 1994, and in 2001 replaced the entire roof and cleaned the exterior walls, as well as making all provisions required under the Disability Discrimination Act.